Whanos/DiscordAntiScam/README.md

 # DiscordAntiScam
 Stop getting your token grabbed.

-This is a MiniFilter, which intercepts file operations, and will block programs attempting to read any discord file or write to the directory (excluding kernel) that's not discord itself.\
+This is a MiniFilter, which intercepts file operations, and will block programs attempting to read any discord file or write to any directories targeted by token grabbers.

-There will be a frontend app that will be used to monitor the MiniFilter and alert the user if any programs tryna be sus
+Talk to me about specific licensing or usage.